 Cormac Murray is a registered architect and writer based in Dublin.
 He co-authored ‘The Dublin Architecture Guide, 1937-2021’, published in November 2021 by The Lilliput Press.
 He has written for ‘Architecture Ireland’ and ‘house + design’ magazine, and was assistant editor for volumes 20 and 21 of ‘Building Material’.
 He has published two essays with the Phibsboro Press: ‘The Forgotten Frontier, A Critical Appraisal of the Phibsboro Shopping Centre’ (2015) and ‘Cosmoform’ (2020), both designed by Eamonn Hall.
 Cormac has a particular interest in mid-century Irish modernism and in 2014 he was awarded the DoCoMoMo Dissertation Award for ‘Modernism in Dublin 1960–1979: The Infill Building’. firstname.lastname@example.org

-Laoise Tarrant is a graphic designer currently working in a design firm in Lisbon.
+Laoise Tarrant is a graphic designer currently working as an in-house visual designer in Dublin.
 She has a BSc in Architecture, UCD, and an MA in Communication Design from NCAD.
-Her personal projects look at the role which communication design plays in building more inclusive and regenerative urban and public spaces.
-Laoise is a member and lead-designer of the activist group Reclaim Our Spaces. firstname.lastname@example.org
+Her personal projects look at the role that communication design plays in building more inclusive and regenerative urban and public spaces.
+Laoise is a member and lead-designer of the activist group Reclaim Our Spaces. email@example.com

 Type involves a collective of writers, researchers, and editors with expertise in architecture, landscape architecture, urban design, and planning.